XML RSSGet our feed

 The Greek word malakoi, which is the plural of malakos, and the Greek word arsenokoites are both used in 1 Cor 6:9.

 "Know ye not that the unrighteous shall not inherit the kingdom of God?
-Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate (malakoi), nor abusers of themselves with mankind, (arsenokoites)" -1 Corinthians 6:9, KJV
+Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate (malakoi), nor abusers of themselves with mankind, (arsenokoites)" -1 Cor 6:9, KJV

 Malakoi In 44 Translations